Svaroopavidya Vowed Order

 Similarly, moving through our levels guarantees your spiritual progress, while getting support and guidance in a structured manner.
 Your participation within the community of similarly committed yogis further enhances your experience.

 Each level requires that you submit an application and gain Swami Nirmalananda’s approval before beginning your preparatory studies and practices, as well as Swamiji’s final approval before taking your vow.
 At each level, you increase your commitment and support for SVA, while you enjoy receiving more Ashram benefits as well as additional opportunities for your studies.

 Svaroopa® Vidya Ashram offers five levels of commitment, ways to deepen your practice under Swami Nirmalananda’s guidance.
 You may continue to live where you are, as well as continuing your current work and relationships, though you may want a period of residency in the Ashram.

 The application period is NOW OPEN, with a phone training that begins in the fall.
 Click here to fill out a Vowed Order Application.
 Applications are accepted through August 11 2019.

 Brief descriptions are listed below:

-Shishya means “disciple,” so it begins with your accepting Swami Nirmalananda as you spiritual teacher or as an important teacher for you.
-This is an existing level, with no vows involved.
+Shishya means “disciple,” so it begins with you accepting Swami Nirmalananda as your spiritual teacher or as an important teacher for you.
+Shishya level is available to you now, with no vows involved.
 You may stay at this level for the rest of your life or for as long as it serves you.